 • The broad areas of ministry that receive DSF support include: Catholic education of children and adults; pastoral ministries for the sick, the poor and the incarcerated; the formation and education of church leadership; social service programs such as San José Clinic, St. Dominic Village and Catholic Charities.

 • Last year our Parish met its goal to the Archdiocese with a $382,676 donation – THANK YOU!

-• There are over 4,100 registered members/families at Saint Anne and we 647 make DSF donations in 2017, down from 647 in 2016.
-It would be great to have at least 50 percent participate – give what you can give any amount makes a huge difference
+• There are over 4,100 registered members/families at Saint Anne and we had 647 make DSF donations in 2017, down from 647 in 2016.
+It would be great to have at least 50 percent participate – please give what you can give any amount makes a huge difference

 • DSF envelopes are available at Mass – please drop off during collection or at the Parish office mail slot.